 During a campus safety and security survey, only 1 in 15 students from the University Of New Mexico had heard of the LoboGuardian app, which can be used by students to signal a preferred contact when they don’t make it to their destination at a set time, signifying a lack of utilization of campus safety resources.

 Now many campuses support for the campus safety apps, like CampusSafe, EmergenSee, etc. You can use these apps to report minor incidents to campus police through texting forms or push the emergency button if you feel unsafe on campus, notifying campus police dispatch of your GPS location.

 3. Know the Campus Security Programs Provided by Schools

 Take full advantage of the campus security resources is a handy campus safety tip, especially for the university freshmen.

 The best way to learn about your campus security programs is resorting to your campus security officers.
-Should you ever find yourself in trouble, it will be much easier if you know these information.
+Should you ever find yourself in trouble, it will be much easier if you know this information.

 4. Don’t Let the Electronics Steal Your Attention to Your Surroundings

-Most university students, perhaps including yourself, are often immersed in your smart phones or MP3 players while walking in the campus, not knowing what is going on around.
+Most university students, perhaps including yourself, are often immersed in your smartphones or MP3 players while walking in the campus, not knowing what is going on around.

-This, in fact, could be a dangerous signal – the determined robbers may have noticed your absence of mind and regard you as the next target.
+This could be a dangerous signal – the determined robbers may have noticed your absence of mind and regard you as the next target.